Cancer Research UK

 Overview

 Founded as Cancer Research UK through merger in 2002, the charity is the largest charitable funder of cancer research globally.
 With annual research spending of £403 million in 2024/25, CRUK remains on track to exceed its commitment of £1.5 billion research investment between 2021/22 and 2025/26.
-The organization supports over 4,000 scientists, doctors and nurses across the UK, funding hundreds of research projects and over 250 clinical trials annually.
+The organisation supports over 4,000 scientists, doctors and nurses across the UK, funding numerous research projects and clinical trials annually.
 Under CEO Michelle Mitchell's leadership since 2018, CRUK has delivered some of the strongest impact and financial performances in its history, with strategic focus on discovery, detection, prevention and treatment through four primary research objectives.

 Funding Priorities